 Net Metering - Decreasing costs of equipment have made solar electric generation systems more prevalent.
 Solar systems are no longer utilized exclusively by "off-grid" buildings.

 The advent of net-metering allows buildings to be connected to the grid while utilizing renewable energy.
 Act 99 (passed in 2014) requires net metering regulations to be revised as of January 1, 2017.
-If the draft regulations go into effect it may make it less advantageous for Vermonters to go solar.
+If the current draft Rule 5.100 (March 30, 2016) goes into effect, it may make it less advantageous for Vermonters to go solar because the renewable attributes would be devalued or transferred to the utilities.
+As of the drafting of this plan, the PSB has been unable to finalize Rule 5.100 by the deadline established in Act 99 (2014).